 George Washington's Mount Vernon Estate is located in Mount Vernon, Virginia along the shores of the Potomac River and is the most scenic tourist attraction in the Washington, DC area.
 The 500-acre estate of George Washington and his family includes a 14-room mansion that is beautifully restored and furnished with original objects dating back to the 1740's.
 Visitors can explore the mansion, the outbuildings (including the kitchen, slave quarters, smokehouse, coach house, and stables), the gardens and the new museum and learn about the life of America's first president and his family.

 In 2006, Mount Vernon opened its Ford Orientation Center & Donald W. Reynolds Museum and Education Center, featuring 25 state-of-the-art galleries and theaters that reveal the fascinating story of George Washington's life.
 The museum features six permanent galleries and a changing exhibit including some objects shown at Mount Vernon for the first time.
-Additional amenities on the property include a food court, gift shop and book store and the Mount Vernon Inn Restaurant.
+Additional amenities at the property include a food court, gift shop and bookstore and the Mount Vernon Inn Restaurant.

 See Photos of Mount Vernon Estate.